Master of Advanced Imaging (MRI) (4767)

 This program applies to students who commenced in 2020 or later.

-The program provides two weeks of clinical training in a WSU- endorsed MRI clinical site for each of the clinical subjects offered (ie: a total of ten weeks).
+The course provides two weeks of clinical training in a WSU- endorsed MRI clinical site for each of the clinical units offered (ie: a total of ten weeks).

 3 years part-time